abdisuhanova/game-of-life-2.0/README.md

      - Grey borders that isn't gonna change
      - In thecenter of in it is a flower
      - Green represents the living
+     - Living cells chosen randomly by the computer

 Rules:
  1 Each cell no neighbors dies, as if by solitude.